doersino/uji/README.md

 * Renzhi Li's **Iosevka Aile**, the typeface used throughout the interface, is licensed under the *SIL Open Font License Version 1.1*, see [here](https://github.com/be5invis/Iosevka/blob/master/LICENSE.md).
 * Google's **Noto Sans**, which provides the glyphs of the ancient scripts used for presets and slider labels, is also used in accordance with its *SIL Open Font License Version 1.1*, see [here](https://github.com/googlefonts/noto-fonts/blob/main/LICENSE).

-Further, the **general layout has been adapted from [Markdeep Diagram Drafting Board](https://github.com/doersino/markdeep-diagram-drafting-board) and [Crop Circles](https://github.com/doersino/cropcircles)**, both are previous projects of mine.
+Further, the **stock photo** of the laptop was taken by [Howard Bouchevereau](https://unsplash.com/photos/RSCirJ70NDM), the one showing the chair and the picture frames was captured by [Christopher Burns](https://unsplash.com/photos/BdVQU-NDtA8), and both have been sourced from [Unsplash](https://unsplash.com/).

-Finally, the **stock photo** of the laptop was taken by [Howard Bouchevereau](https://unsplash.com/photos/RSCirJ70NDM), the one showing the chair and the picture frames was captured by [Christopher Burns](https://unsplash.com/photos/BdVQU-NDtA8), and both have been sourced from [Unsplash](https://unsplash.com/).
+Finally – this isn't relevant of licensing but I'd like to mention it – the **general layout has been adapted from [Markdeep Diagram Drafting Board](https://github.com/doersino/markdeep-diagram-drafting-board) and [Crop Circles](https://github.com/doersino/cropcircles)**, both are previous projects of mine.